I Look to You: Commercial performance

 I Look to You debuted at number one on the US Billboard 200 with sales of 305,000 copies, easily beating pre-release expectations of 250,000 to 270,000 and representing Houston's best opening week sales during the Nielsen SoundScan era.
 The album is Houston's fourth number one album overall – her first number one album since The Bodyguard (1992) and her first number one debut since Whitney (1987).
 The album also debuted at number one on the US R&B/Hip-Hop Albums chart and the US Digital Albums chart.

-Sales spiked with Houston's high-profile appearance on The Oprah Winfrey Show on September 14-15, 2009, returning the album to the number two position in its third week of release with 156,000 copies sold.
+Sales spiked with Houston's high-profile appearance on The Oprah Winfrey Show on September 14–15, 2009, returning the album to the number two position in its third week of release with 156,000 copies sold.
 I Look to You spent a total of 39 weeks on the US Billboard 200, including four weeks in the top ten.
 On December 1, 2009, the album was certified platinum by the RIAA for shipping one million copies, finishing the year as the 29th biggest selling album of 2009 in the United States and ranking Houston among the top ten female artists in the US Billboard 200.
 Additionally, I Look to You was the 9th best selling US R&B/Hip-Hop album of 2009, having spent 11 weeks in the top ten for the R&B chart.
+Her overall success on the R&B/Hip-Hop chart that year made her the seventh best-selling female artist of the year and 24th best-selling R&B artist overall as well as the ninth best-selling R&B albums artist.

-Internationally, I Look to You debuted at number one in Canada (30,000 copies), Germany, Italy, The Netherlands, Poland, and Switzerland, and at number three in the UK (51,632 copies), France (19,000 copies), and Spain.
+Internationally, I Look to You debuted at number one in Canada (10,000 copies), Germany, Italy, The Netherlands, Poland, and Switzerland, and at number three in the UK (51,632 copies), France (19,000 copies), and Spain.
 In Korea the album reached number one on the monthly chart and sold 12,429 copies.
 According to Houston's official website, the album and singles combined have sold a total of 500,000 copies in the UK and Ireland.
-The 2.5 million copies sold worldwide for I Look to You made it the 19th biggest selling album globally in 2009, outperforming other high profile albums released that year, such as Miley Cyrus' Hannah Montana movie soundtrack (2.46 million), Jay-Z's The Blueprint 3 (2.4 million), John Mayer's Battle Studies (2.28 million), and Madonna's Celebration compilation album (2.26 million).
+The 2.5 million copies sold worldwide for I Look to You made it the 19th biggest selling album globally in 2009, outperforming other high-profile albums released that year, such as Miley Cyrus' Hannah Montana movie soundtrack (2.46 million), Jay-Z's The Blueprint 3 (2.4 million), John Mayer's Battle Studies (2.28 million), and Madonna's compilation album Celebration (2.26 million).